Get BibTeX from a DOI — fast.

 macOS

-No prebuilt macOS installers: Apple requires developers to enroll in the Apple Developer Program (US$99/year) to sign and notarize macOS apps, otherwise, our prebuilt binary refuses to run — that’s plain extortion — so we ship the source instead.
-You can run QuickBib from source or build a macOS app using the packaging scripts if you dare.
+No prebuilt macOS installers: Distributing an app that users can graphically install and run seems to require paying Apple perpetually (US$99/year) to sign and notarize the app even if the app is free — that’s plain extortion — so we ship the source instead.
+You can run QuickBib from source or build a macOS app using the packaging scripts on GitHub.
 Pull requests and heroic ideas for a user friendly installer are very welcome.

 Here is how to run from source (on macOS as well as GNU/Linux)